aereaco/datastar/library/src/plugins/official/browser/attributes/component.md

 The `<template>` tag within your component's HTML file can be configured with special attributes.

-- **`shadowroot="open|closed"`**: Controls DOM encapsulation.
+- **`shadowrootmode="open|closed"`**: Controls DOM encapsulation using the native Declarative Shadow DOM API.
   - `open`: Creates an open Shadow DOM.
-The component's styles and structure are encapsulated, but the shadow root is accessible from outside JavaScript.
+The component's styles and structure are encapsulated, but the shadow root is accessible from outside JavaScript (`element.shadowRoot`).
   - `closed`: Creates a closed Shadow DOM for complete encapsulation.
+The shadow root is not accessible from outside JavaScript.
   - *No attribute*: The component will use the Light DOM, and its content will be rendered directly inside the host element.

 ### Form-Associated Components (`data-component:formAssociated`)